City of Refugees: The Story of Three Newcomers Who Breathed Life into a Dying American Town

 This celebration of love, family, and weddings offers an opportunity to introduce for children to the idea of same-sex partnerships and marriage equality.
 Ages 3 and up.

 Baby Aretha: A Book About Girl Power

-Celebrates the iconic Queen of Soul, with the theme of girl empowerment throughout.
-Ages 0-3.
+This book celebrates the iconic Queen of Soul, with the theme of girl empowerment throughout.
+Ages up to 3.

 If You’re a Drag Queen and You Know It

-A founding member of Drag Queen Story Hour offers a sing-along book with a drag twist that encourages kids to embrace the playfulness of drag culture.
-Ages 4-8.
+The author, a founding member of Drag Queen Story Hour, offers a sing-along book with a drag twist that encourages kids to embrace the playfulness of drag culture.
+Ages 4–8.

 Because of You, John Lewis

 Andrea Davis Pinkney, illus. by Keith Henry Brown, Mar.
 2022

 An inspiring story of the friendship between Congressman John Lewis and 10-year-old activist Tybre Faw.
 Ages 7–10.